magnumjs/mag.js/README.md

 // instance contains 7 sub methods

 instance.getId();
-// returns instance UID for MagJS use mag.getId(instanceId) to get the Node id and mag.getNode(ID) to get the Node itself
+//returns instance UID for MagJS
+//Use mag.getId(instanceId) to get the Node id and mag.getNode(ID) to get the Node itself

 instance.draw() // redraws that unique instance, wrap in setTimeout for async
 // optional boolean to force redraw i.e. clear the instance's cache instance.draw(true)
 // `returns` a Promise resolved on rAF

+instance.getState();
-instance.getState() // returns a copy of the current state values of that instance - state is async
+//Returns a copy of the current state values of that instance - state is async

+instance.getProps();
-instance.getProps() // returns a copy of the current props values of that instance, defaults to bound instance
+//Returns a copy of the current props values of that instance, defaults to bound instance

 instance.clones();
 //v0.22.6 returns list of any clones with their associated instanceId, and its own subscribe handler.

-instance.subscribe(function(state, props, node, previous){
+instance.subscribe(function(state, props, node, previous){});
-});
 //v0.22.1 assign a handler to a given instance to get notified on unqiue changes after life cycle event `didupdate`

+instance.destroy([Optional RemoveBoolean]);
-instance.destroy([Optional RemoveBoolean]) // v0.23.5 - if optional remove boolean is true the entire node is removed.
+//v0.23.5 - if optional remove boolean is true the entire node is removed.
 // this calls all nodes config unloaders and the controllers onunload event which can preventDefault.

  instance.rafBounce([Optional  Boolean]);